redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 I might continue this if I get some traction and/or friends in Session.
 If I missed something, please tell me.
-Oh, and I'm just **STARTING** with a recode, you don't wanna see what I'm gonna do after seriously getting confortable with the codebase... <3
+Oh, and I'm just **STARTING** with a recode, you don't wanna see what I'm gonna do after seriously getting comfy with the codebase... <3